wix-incubator/wixmedia-python/audio.md

 ```
 ### Working with Audio ###

-After uploading a video, you can easily retreive information about it using the SDK:
+After uploading an audio file, you can easily retreive its information using the SDK:

 #### Audio URL ####